Links on SoundGuys may earn us a commission. Learn more.

 Windows 10 does not offer an easy, standard method to check which Bluetooth codec is currently in use.
 You have to download third-party software, such as Bluetooth Tweaker, and follow the instructions to see which codec your Bluetooth headphones and Windows are using.

-How to check Bluetooth codec support on macOS
+How to check Bluetooth codec support on macOS Monterey

+In older version of macOS, it was easier to see which Bluetooth codec you are currently using.
 First, ensure that your Bluetooth headphones are properly synced with your Mac.
 Before you can check the current Bluetooth codec status, you must also make sure the Bluetooth icon is visible in your menu bar:

 - Open System Preferences.